 Oh man, if you don’t have Laurel’s Rolodex, then you are missing out on another wonderful decorating trick.

 I use mine all the time and wonder how I got by all those years without it! (not very well, sometimes. lol) I just went to the lighting section and started scrolling through the dozens of sources, and bingo!
 I found the source on page 246- Vaughan Lighting!
 I feel giddy when that happens!

 The shade is different, but Vaughan offers many shade options.

 What is so great about using Laurel’s Rolodex is that all of the links are right there, so you can quickly click on a link and go through each vendor’s products as fast as you can scroll.

 The Chinoiserie lamp goes behind the sofa on another console table.

 For the accessories, there are so many places that carry great stuff.

-PS: I forgot to say something.
-And that’s that when we begin by “stealing” someone else’s design, by the end what we often end up with is something perhaps reminiscent of the original design, but in the end, it becomes our own.
-And I think that’s one of the coolest aspects of design.
+That’s because in the process of “stealing” someone else’s design, by the end, we always end up with a room that is perhaps reminiscent of the original design; however, in the end, it becomes our own.

 For me, starting the process from a solid jumping-off point gets my creative juices flowing, and sometimes, the room ends up being very different from the original.